Orienfish/IoTSim_Model/Arduino_model/README.md

 ```
 Another script `draw.py` can visualize the power and temperature changes during running one workload.
 To get the power and temperature curves, use:
 ```
-python draw.py 10_1 # 10_1 is the version of the trace
+python draw.py 10_1
 ```
+where 10_1 is the version of the trace.

 ## Results
 - Average CPU power of Arduino is approximately constant (~0.15W).